 Imagine there’s a construction zone on a road due to a pothole.
 Cones, barriers, and warning signs are set up to keep people safe while the pothole is being fixed.
 Once the pothole is repaired, in most cases, the cones and signs are taken away, and the road returns to normal.
 But sometimes, the cones and warning signs are left behind, even though the road is fixed.
-Drivers might still slow down or change lanes as if the pothole is still there, even though the danger is gone.
+Drivers will still act like the road is broken due to these signs, even though the danger is gone.

 |